The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

    Correct: Cannot, Do not

 b.
 Actionability
-   Messages should have clear implied or an explicit action that is necessary for flow continuation or quality of results.
+   Messages should have clear, implied or an explicit action that is necessary for flow continuation or quality of results.
    Correct: A value for core_area must specified in the footprint specification, or in the environment variable CORE_AREA

 d.
 Clarity